ms-iot/ROSOnWindows/docs/tutorials/peak/peak.md

 ---
-title: Using PEAK-System SDK on Windows
+title: Using PEAK-System&reg; SDK on Windows
 ---

-[Controller Area Network (CAN) Bus][can] is one of the widely used field bus protocols in industrial automation.
+[Controller Area Network (CAN)][can] is one of the widely used [Fieldbus][fieldbus] protocols in industrial automation.
+On Linux, applications can talk to a CAN bus over SocketCAN.
+On Windows, applications talk to a CAN bus using vendor-provided libraries.

+Today we are demonstrate how to use a CAN library, [PCAN-Basic][pcan-basic], from [PEAK-System Technik GmbH][peak].
-In this tutorial, we will show you an example how to begin with a ROS package, integrate with a CAN adapter device on PC, and perform the basic I/O with your CAN Bus.
+In this tutorial, we will show you an example how to begin with a ROS package, integrate with the CAN library, and perform the basic I/O to a CAN Bus.

-In this example, we will be using PEAK-System PCAN-Basic API.
 For more details, visit [PEAK-System][peak].

 ## Prerequisite
   * You have a machine with `Windows 10` installed.
   * You have [`ROS Melodic Desktop Full`](https://wiki.ros.org/Installation/Windows) installed.
-  * You have PEAK-Basic supported CAN adapters.
+  * You have PCAN adapters.
     We use `PCAN-miniPCIe` in this tutorial.
   * You have the CAN adapters connected to a CAN network and all devices are commissioned to work.
   * You have a ROS command prompt ready to use.